Chart Color Schemes

 Batemans Bay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 14.9%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 9.4%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.5%).
-Trade and technical skills are prominent, with 42.4% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.2% and certificates at 32.2%.
+The area faces educational challenges with university qualification rates at 14.9%, significantly below the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.5%).
+Trade and technical skills are prominent, with 42.4% of residents aged 15+ holding vocational credentials - advanced diplomas (10.2%) and certificates (32.2%).

 A substantial 24.7% of the population is actively pursuing formal education, including 9.7% in primary, 7.1% in secondary, and 1.8% in tertiary education.
-Batemans Bay Public School serves the local community with an enrollment of 483 students.
-The area offers varied educational conditions, with 1 school focusing exclusively on primary education and secondary options available in nearby areas.
-Local school capacity is limited at 5.5 places per 100 residents, compared to the regional average of 12.7, leading many families to travel for schooling.
+Batemans Bay Public School serves local educational needs within Batemans Bay, with an enrollment of 483 students as of a recent report.
+The area offers varied educational conditions, with one school focusing exclusively on primary education and secondary options available in surrounding areas.
+Limited local school capacity (5.5 places per 100 residents compared to the regional average of 12.7) means many families travel outside the area for schooling.

 Frequently Asked Questions - Education